jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 ## About HTML
 It is very important to mention HTML because it's the ending of all development.
-Others considers HTML as programming language.
+Others consider HTML as a programming language.

 Take note, IT IS NOT A PROGRAMMING LANGUAGE.
 Rather, it is a markup language.

 HTML came from SGML (Standardized Generalized
 Markup Language) and SGML is also a markup language.
-You can call a markup language as metalanguage.
-It deals with anotation.
+You can also call a markup language as as a metalanguage.
+It deals with annotation.
 Think of it just like the practice back then when a writer submits his written work so that it can be published.